Chart Color Schemes

 Mudgeeraba - Bonogin shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Mudgeeraba - Bonogin trail region, 25.3% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 39.9% of residents aged 15+ holding such qualifications; advanced diplomas account for 13.1% and certificates for 26.8%.
-Educational participation is high, with 32.8% currently enrolled in formal education: 12.0% in primary, 10.4% in secondary, and 4.4% in tertiary education.
+Educational qualifications in Mudgeeraba, as of the latest available data, show that 25.3% of residents aged 15+ have university degrees, compared to Australia's national average of 30.4%.
+Among these residents, bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 39.9% of residents aged 15+ holding such qualifications.
+This includes advanced diplomas held by 13.1% of residents in this age group and certificates held by 26.8%.

-Educational participation is notably high, with 32.8% of residents currently enrolled in formal education.
+Educational participation is high, with 32.8% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 10.4% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education